gitlabhq/omnibus-gitlab/doc/settings/ssl.md

     letsencrypt_certificate[gitlab.domain.net] (letsencrypt::http_authorization line 5) had an error: RuntimeError: acme_certificate[staging]   (/opt/gitlab/embedded/cookbooks/cache/cookbooks/letsencrypt/resources/certificate.rb line 25) had an error: RuntimeError: ruby_block[create certificate for gitlab.domain.net] (/opt/gitlab/embedded/cookbooks/cache/cookbooks/acme/resources/certificate.rb line 108) had an error: RuntimeError: [gitlab.domain.com] Validation failed, unable to request certificate
     ```

+1. If you're using a test domain such as `gitlab.example.com`, without a certificate, you'll see the `unable to request certificate` error shown above.
+In that case, disable Let's Encrypt by setting `letsencrypt['enable'] = false` in `/etc/gitlab/gitlab.rb`.

-You can test your domain using [Let's Debug](https://letsdebug.net/), a diagnostic tool to help you figure out why you can't issue a Let's Encrypt certificate.
+You can test your domain using the [Let's Debug](https://letsdebug.net/) diagnostic tool.
+It can help you figure out why you can't issue a Let's Encrypt certificate.

 ## Details on how GitLab and SSL work